v12technology/fluxtion/README.md

 As a stretch goal we would like to be the [fastest single threaded java stream processor](https://github.com/v12technology/fluxtion-quickstart/blob/master/README.md#run) on the planet.

 ## What are we solving
 Fluxtion is focused on optimising the implementation of stream processing logic.
-Other stream processors support marshalling, distributed processing, event ordering and a multitude of other feature.
+Other stream processors support marshalling, distributed processing, event ordering and a multitude of other features.
 Fluxtion presumes there is an event queue it can drain, and concentrates solely on delivering correct and optimal execution of application logic.

 ### Graph processing primer

 In a stream processor events are received and processed with predictable results.
 A set of dependent behaviours can be modelled as a directed acyclic graph.
-Where the behaviours are nodes on the graph, in our case these behaviours are functions.
+Each behaviour is a node on the graph and in our case these behaviours are functions.
 For predictable processing to hold true we can say the following:

+*  The first node on an execution path is an event handler.
-*  An execution path is formed of nodes that have an event handler as a parent
+*  An execution path is formed of nodes that have the first event handler as a parent.
 *  Functions are nodes on the execution path.
-*  The first node on an execution path is an event handler.
 *  An event handler is a node that accepts an incoming event for processing.
 *  Functions will always be invoked in execution path order.
 *  Execution path order is topologically sorted such that all parent nodes are invoked before child nodes.